scimma/hop-client/doc/user/auth.rst

     with stream.open("kafka://hostname:port/topic", "w") as s:
         s.write({"my": "message"})

-In order to disable authentication in the command line interface, one can pass :code:`--no-auth` for various CLI commands.
-For the python API, one can set :code:`auth=None`.
+In order to disable authentication in the command line interface, you can pass :code:`--no-auth` for various CLI commands.
+For the python API, you can set :code:`auth` to :code:`False`.